WhisperingWindLinux/Guides/README.md

 ## How to build the kernel

 This is not the most comprehensive guide for building a kernel.
 For example, it omits issues related to digital signatures.
 It means that the kernel is not signed and will not boot with Secure Boot enabled.
-Secure Boot is an option in the BIOS/UEFI settings. **I don't know if disabling Secure Boot (this is the BIOS/UEFI option) will cause any problems if you already have some operating systems previously installed with this option enabled.**
+Secure Boot is an option in the BIOS/UEFI settings. **I don't know if disabling Secure Boot will cause any problems if you already have some operating systems previously installed with this option enabled.**

 **1) Before starting the build, you need to install dependencies and tools for building**